Vikings draft picks 2023: All of Minnesota’s selections, NFL draft results, team order - ProFootballTalk

 Minnesota has just five picks in this year’s draft.
 The Vikings begin with the 23rd overall pick in the first round but do not have a pick in the second round after trading that selection to the Lions in last year’s midseason trade for tight end T.J.
 Hockenson.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Vikings will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Vikings will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Minnesota Vikings 2023 NFL Draft picks: